atsanroger/cuda_reduction_compare/README.md

 # CUDA Reduction-Norm2 Comparison

+ `norm2` and  `reduction` are important building block of linear algebra, which is often used to obtain the length of a vector.

 This project compares three types of reduction strategies plus the `norm2` function used in the [Bridge++ Lattice QCD framework](https://bridge.kek.jp/Lattice-code/).

 ## Implemented Methods